ericyoc/gencyber_10_sec_principles_poc/README.md

 The GenCyber 10 Security First Principles are a set of fundamental best practices and guidelines for cybersecurity.
 They were developed as part of the GenCyber program, which is a cybersecurity education initiative funded by the National Security Agency (NSA) and the National Science Foundation (NSF).
 These principles provide a foundation for good cybersecurity habits and practices.

-## Inspired Press Release from NSA on GenCyber
+## Inspired by Press Release from NSA on GenCyber
 https://www.nsa.gov/Press-Room/Press-Releases-Statements/Press-Release-View/Article/1618775/nsas-gencyber-reaches-new-territories/

 ## Principles